johann-solo/oliveandmango.github.io/site/content/blog/2020-06-30-homemade-smores-and-graham-crackers.md

 description: Homemade S'mores and sweet crisp crackers
 ---

 Homemade graham crackers are easier than you think to make.
-They are perfect to snack on but ultimatey the most ideal thing to make s’mores with.
+They are perfect to snack on but ultimately the most ideal thing to make s’mores with.
 I have included my recipe for making s’mores in the oven below.
 </br>
 </br>
 ![Homemade S'mores and Graham Crackers](/images/uploads/2020_06_30_homemade_smores_and_graham_crackers_2.jpg)